-The chickens who are eaten by humans are called broiler chickens.
-They are genetically selected to reach a grotesque weight of more than six times their natural weight in only six weeks.
+The chickens who are eaten by humans are called “broiler” chickens.
+They are genetically engineered to reach a grotesque weight of more than six times their natural size in only six weeks.
 Their artificially-induced growth is equivalent to that of a two-year-old human child weighing 100 pounds.
 They are also injected with hormones, an “artificial plumping process.”
-They are only a few weeks old when they are slaughtered, but they are so large for their underdeveloped bones that many cannot even stand on their legs, let alone walk.
-They develop painful skeletal disorders, lameness, and cracked bones, and spend their short lives in misery.
+They are only a few weeks old when they are slaughtered, but they are so large for their underdeveloped bones that many cannot even stand or walk.
+They develop painful skeletal disorders, lameness, and broken bones, and spend their short lives in misery.
 Some are so lame that they starve or die of dehydration because they cannot reach food or water.

 INDUSTRY STANDARD FOR SLAUGHTERING CHICKENS

-DE-BEAKING IS A PAINFUL, LEGAL, & STANDARD PROCEDURE, & U.S. FARMERS & THE GOVERNMENT ADMIT THAT CHICKENS SUFFER
+DE-BEAKING IS A PAINFUL, LEGAL, AND STANDARD PROCEDURE, AND U.S. FARMERS & THE GOVERNMENT ADMIT THAT CHICKENS SUFFER

 De-beaking causes chronic pain, and the U.S. government openly acknowledges that de-beaking is standard procedure and extremely painful.
 This “Laying Hen Welfare Fact Sheet” (above) issued by the Livestock Behavior Research Unit of the United States Department of Agriculture (USDA) clearly acknowledges the following: